 Economic standard of living

-New Zealand is a prosperous society, reflecting the value of both paid and unpaid work.
-Everybody has access to an adequate income and decent, affordable housing that meets their needs.
-With an adequate standard of living, people are well-placed to participate fully in society and to exercise choice about how to live their lives.
+New Zealand is a prosperous and equitable society, where everybody has access to an adequate income and decent, affordable housing that meets their needs.
+People have an adequate standard of living, and are well placed to participate fully in society and make choices about how to live their lives.

-Economic standard of living concerns the physical circumstances in which people live, the goods and services they are able to consume and the economic resources to which they have access.
-It is concerned with the average level of resources in New Zealand as well as the distribution of those resources across New Zealand society.
+Economic standard of living concerns the material circumstances in which people live, the goods and services they are able to consume, and the economic resources to which they have access.
+It is concerned with the average level of resources in New Zealand, as well as the distribution of those resources across New Zealand society.

-Five indicators are used in this chapter to provide information on different aspects of economic standards of living.
-They are: market income per person, income inequality, the population with low incomes, housing affordability and household crowding.
+Six headline indicators are used in this chapter to provide information on different aspects of economic standard of living.
+They are: market income per person; income inequality; the population with low incomes; material hardship; housing affordability; and household crowding.

 The focus of the chapter is on objective measures of economic living standards.
-Together, the indicators provide information about overall trends in living standards, levels of hardship and how equitably resources are distributed.
-All are relevant to the adequacy of people’s incomes and their ability to participate in society and to choose how to live their lives.
+Together, the indicators provide information about overall trends in living standards, levels of hardship, and how equitably resources are distributed.
+All are relevant to their ability to participate in society and to make choices about how to live their lives.

-Market income per person gives an indication of the average level of income and therefore the overall material quality of life available to New Zealanders.
-We also provide an estimate of the economic value of unpaid work.
+The first indicator, market income per person, gives an indication of the average level of income and, therefore, the overall material quality of life available to New Zealanders.

 Housing affordability measures the proportion of the population spending more than 30 percent of their disposable income on housing.
 Housing costs have a major impact on overall material living standards, especially for low-income households.